 We shall study random normal matrix ensembles $\{ \zeta_j \}_{1}^N$, $\{ \wh{\zeta}_j \}_{1}^N$ associated with the potentials $V_c$, $Q_c$ respectively.
 By definition, their joint probability distributions $\P_N,\wh{\P}_N$ are given by

-where $Z_N,\wh{Z}_N$ are normalisation constants which turn $\P_N,\wh{\P}_N$ into probability measures.
-Let us also remark here that the system $\{ \wh{\zeta}_j \}_{1}^N$ has an alternative realisation as eigenvalues of \emph{induced Ginibre ensemble}, an extension of the Ginibre ensemble to include zero eigenvalues, see \cite{MR2881072} and references therein.
+where $Z_N,\wh{Z}_N$ are normalisation constants which turn $\P_N,\wh{\P}_N$ into probability measures, see \cite{deano2019characteristic,MR3946715} for asymptotics of the partition function $\widehat{Z}_N$.
+We also mention that for an integer-valued $c$, the system $\{ \wh{\zeta}_j \}_{1}^N$ has an alternative realisation as eigenvalues of the \emph{induced Ginibre ensemble} \cite{MR2881072}, an extension of the Ginibre ensemble to include zero eigenvalues.